louislam/dockge/README.md

 - Reactive
    - Everything is just responsive.
 Progress (Pull/Up/Down) and terminal output are in real-time
 - Easy-to-use & fancy UI
-   - If you love Uptime Kuma's UI/UX, you will love this too
+   - If you love Uptime Kuma's UI/UX, you will love this one too
 - Convert `docker run ...` commands into `compose.yaml`
 - File based structure
-   - Dockge won't kidnap your compose files, they stored on your drive as usual.
+   - Dockge won't kidnap your compose files, they are stored on your drive as usual.
 You can interact with them using normal `docker compose` commands
    <img src="https://github.com/louislam/dockge/assets/1336778/cc071864-592e-4909-b73a-343a57494002" width=300 />